nima64/fuse-blocks/fusedesk-blocks/README.md

 So to create a control, you must create an attribute and it's model.
 The model must bind the attribute.

+## About The Build System ##
+At the core the blocks are registered with [register_block_type_from_meta_data](https://developer.wordpress.org/reference/functions/register_block_type_from_metadata/), it only requires the directory where the block.json is located.
+Since it always looks for the file name block.json we have to seperate the block.jsons by folders hence why we have to keep the folder structure in the build.

 ## Building Blocks ##
 To build a block